babylonlabs-io/babylonlabs.github.io/docs/developer-guides/modules/zoneconcierge.md

 Babylon aims at providing Bitcoin security to other Cosmos zones.
 To this end, Babylon needs to checkpoint itself to Bitcoin, and checkpoint other Cosmos zones to itself.
-The {epoching, checkpointing, BTCCheckpoint, BTCLightclient} modules jointly provide the functionality of checkpointing Babylon to Bitcoin.
+The {"epoching, checkpointing, BTCCheckpoint, BTCLightclient"} modules jointly provide the functionality of checkpointing Babylon to Bitcoin.
 The zone concierge module and the IBC modules jointly provide the functionality of checkpointing Cosmos zones to Babylon.

 In order to checkpoint Cosmos zones to Babylon, Babylon needs to receive, verify headers of Cosmos zones.